Four restaurant employees are stalked by a killer in a pig mask. If only the innocent can survive a horror movie, none of these employees are safe!…

-The two boys stepped out into the dining room amongst polished wine glasses and cutlery that sat patiently on each table, prepared for the busy lunch the following day.
+The two boys stepped out into the dining room among polished wine glasses and cutlery that sat patiently waiting on each table, prepared for the busy lunch the following day.
 Mikey gripped his machete tight, expecting the killer to jump out at any moment…but there was no sign of him.
 He was gone.
-Slowly they made their way back to the bar, both of them on high alert, looking by every booth, under every table and in every dark, poorly lit corner—but there was no one.
+Slowly they made their way back to the bar, both of them on high alert, looking by every booth, under every table and in every poorly lit corner—but there was no one.

 BAM!
 BAM!
 BAM!

 The boys spun around.
-Someone was banging on the front entrance window.
+Someone was banging on the front entrance doors.
 Carefully, they made their way over to the hostess stand and peeked around the corner…it was Tony, the dishwasher.
 He had his hand pressed against the glass, gazing inside, looking for any sign of people still in the building as he continuously brushed his dark bangs out of his face.
 Both Mikey and Donnie let out a sigh of relief.
 Mikey didn’t like Tony all that much; he thought he liked to cut corners and blame all his problems on other people, but at that moment he could have kissed him.
 He rushed to the front door and let Tony in.

 “Dude, what the fuck is going on in there?”
 Tony asked.
 “I came back because I forgot my wallet and some guy in a pig mask comes ripping out of the restaurant and takes off down the parking lot!
 I mean, I know you guys like to stay and drink after work but shit…What kind of freaky shit are you guys up to in there?”

 “Oh, thank god, he’s gone,” said Donnie, putting his hand to his chest.
-His heart was pounding.